multifacet/0sim-workspace/doc/src/troubleshooting.md

       sort of hardware timeout when KVM emulates devices during boot, but we are not really sure.
     - Disabling TSC offsetting during target boot can solve this in some cases.
+    - In some cases, running with 1023GB instead of >=1024GB resolves the issue.
+This seems like a KVM bug.